 There are many opportunities for U.S. institutions to host Fulbright Visiting Scholars.
 The programs below support research and teaching activities of visiting scholars at colleges and universities in the United States.

-The Fulbright Scholar Campus Representative Network is a community of higher education administrators, faculty and Fulbright Program alumni at campuses across the United States.
-Campus Representatives work in every type of accredited institution of higher education and serve as the main point of contact for the Fulbright Scholar Program with American higher education.
+The Fulbright Scholar Liaison Network is a community of higher education administrators, faculty and Fulbright Program alumni at campuses across the United States.
+Fulbright Scholar Liaisons work in every type of accredited institution of higher education and serve as the main point of contact for the Fulbright Scholar Program with American higher education.

-The role of a Campus Representative centers on five main activities:
+The role of a Fulbright Scholar Liaison centers on five main activities:

 - Promote Fulbright Scholar Programs

 - Support the development of Fulbright- friendly institutional policies

 Through its two-week seminars, the Fulbright International Education Administrators (IEA) Programs help U.S. grantees establish lasting connections within the social, cultural and educational systems of other countries.

 The Outreach Lecturing Fund (OLF) provides funding for campuses to host Fulbright Visiting Scholars, who are already in the United States, for short-term speaking engagements.
 Special consideration is given to campuses that have not previously participated in the Fulbright Scholar Program.

 The OLF is a travel grant that facilitates short term (two to six days) campus visits by scholars to: